 The wind can be brutal!
 But, who cares?
 The view was so sick that we didn’t care and enjoyed photographing it from multiple angles.

 In addition, you will want to invest in a wide-angle lens for the photo opportunity.
-A wide-angle lens will also serve you well around the islands and the landscape is magnificent and it will give you more scale.
+A wide-angle lens will also serve you well around the islands the landscape is magnificent and it will give you more scale.

 That Henningsvær Football Pitch Drone Photo

-If you arrive in Henningsvær in winter, you won’t get the photo with a drone because the football pitch will likely be covered in snow like when Megan first visited there.
+If you arrive in Henningsvær in winter, you won’t get the photo with a drone because the football pitch will likely be covered in snow like on my first trip to the islands.

-If you are there during the summer or when no snow is covering the field, you really need the right conditions to get the photo, as well as a high-quality camera drone to aid in the process!
+If you are there during the summer or when no snow is covering the field, you need the right conditions to get the photo, as well as a high-quality camera drone to aid in the process!

 The sunlight plays a factor and we found it better to get the picture during the summer evenings.
 If there is wind, you will also not be able to send up very high or out too far.